-The project will be led by MCAQD, a local agency whose mission is to provide clean air to Maricopa County residents and visitors, in partnership with the Maricopa County Equipment Services Department and other participating public fleets.
-MCAQD received the DERA grant award through the WCC, and will distribute the grant funds to participating fleet operators.
+The project will be led by MCAQD, a local agency whose mission is to provide clean air to Maricopa County residents and visitors.
+MCAQD received the DERA grant award through the WCC and will distribute the grant funds to participating fleet operators: Agua Fria Union High School District, Avondale Elementary School District, Dysart Unified School District, Sysco Foods, and Waste Management.
 MCAQD will be responsible for data monitoring and reporting for the project.